wp-plugins/foliopress-wysiwyg/readme.txt

 3. If you are running a test site with no domain mapped, make sure your Apache DOCUMENT_ROOT directory is set properly.
 You need to contact your host technical support about this.

+In a future version, we will automate this checking process.

 == Changelog ==

 = 0.9.12 =